esamattis/immer-reducer/README.md

 ## 🌟 Typed Action Creators!

-The generated `ActionsTypes` object respect the types used in the class
+The generated `ActionCreator` object respect the types used in the class

 ```ts
 const action = ActionCreators.setFirstName("Charlie"); // OK